1st Light Cavalry Lancers Regiment of the Imperial Guard (Polish): Russia

-In February 1812 the Regiment was ordered to go to Germany and further East.
+In February 1812 the Regiment was ordered to go to Germany and further east.
 On March 11 it stopped in Toruń.
 Then on June 21 (enlarged by the fifth squadron which was formed in Poznań) it crossed the eastern border of the Duchy of Warsaw.
-On the very next day Napoleon issued in Wyłkowyszki his order, which began the Second Polish War, which was equal with the French invasion of Russia.
+On the very next day Napoleon issued in Vilkaviškis his order, which began the French invasion of Russia, that was also called the Second Polish War.

 In the first stage of the war the Regiment was assigned to the Headquarters of the Emperor, and one squadron was the personal guard of Marshal Davout.
 Chevaulegers acted from time to time as a military police unit.
-They also fought near Wilno, Mohylew and Smoleńsk.
+They also fought near Vilnius, Mogilev and Smolensk.
 During the Battle of Borodino they were kept in reserve.
 Only one squadron went to Moscow with Napoleon (the rest of them followed a few days later).
 Some fifty chevaulegers-lancers escorted the Emperor from the burning Kremlin, covering him - in the most critical moment - with their overcoats.
 With their experience of the severity of winters in Eastern Europe, the chevaulegers, when leaving Moscow, had their horses fitted with ice-horseshoes.

 The high morale and discipline of the chevaulegers was especially obvious during the retreat of the Grande Armée.
 The Regiment was one of very few detachments which remained battle-ready until the end.
 On 25 October it fought at Borovsk and Maloyaroslavets against the Cossacks.
 The same day a service squadron saved Napoleon, about to be kidnapped by Cossacks near Horodnia.
-On 17 November chevaulegers took part in the Battle of Krasnoi, and 28 November in the Battle of Beresina.
+On 17 November chevaulegers took part in the Battle of Krasnoi, and 28 November in the Battle of Berezina.
 On 5 December Napoleon left the Army rushing for Paris.
 He was escorted to Ashmyany by the 7th company of chevaulegers (newly formed).
-The rest of the regiment escorted the imperial treasure, and reached Wilno on 9 December.
-During the campaign the Regiment suffered tremendous losses.
+The rest of the regiment escorted the imperial treasure, and reached Vilnius on 9 December.
+During the campaign the regiment suffered tremendous losses.
 In the end of December there were only 374 men with 270 horses.
 However, its numbers were still larger than of the other cavalry detachments of the Guard.
 Chevaulegers gained the great respect of their enemies.
 Cossacks, who in the last weeks of the retreat presented a real threat to the remnants of the Grande Armée, often escaped at the sight of chevaulegers.